-The purpose of an EHR is to make the information necessary for your medical care easily accessible to those providing it.
-Consequently, most computer systems in the healthcare industry are designed around the principle of sharing data making them even more of an attractive target for hackers.
+The purpose of an EHR is to make the information necessary for an individual’s medical care easily accessible for healthcare providers.
+Consequently, most computer systems in the healthcare industry are designed around the principle of sharing data.
+This functionality is in addition to the operating of medical machinery and devices.
+The need for data sharing in the IT ecosystem makes the healthcare industry more of an attractive target for hackers.

 Electronic Health Records Data Breach of Premera Blue Cross Blue Shield

 The year 2015 was a record for healthcare related data breaches.
 A number of hacks within healthcare systems occurred, including Anthem Blue Cross (78 million affected) and Excellus BlueCross BlueShield (10+ million affected).
 The Premera BCBS breach in May of 2014 resulted in the Electronic Health Records Data Breach and theft of 11 million health records.
 The breach was not detected until eight months later, and was only made public by Premera in March of 2015.
 During that time the attackers had complete access to sensitive information including individual names, dates of birth, email addresses, street address, telephone numbers, Social Security numbers, member identification numbers, bank account information, and claims information.

 From EHR to medical devices, to systems that measure and administer prescription drugs, there are a number of different IT infrastructures that are targeted.
 Whatever the target, the potential outcome for individual patients can be detrimental.
 The purpose of a data breach involving healthcare records can be for monetary gain (obtain payment information), to defame an individual or group (e.g., target planned parenthood), compromise an organization’s operations or, in worst cases, put people in danger of healthcare risk.